Allhallowtide: All Souls' Day

 The final day of Allhallowtide is known as All Souls' Day, and is also called the Commemoration of All Faithful Departed.
 All Souls' Day focuses on honouring all faithful Christians "who are unknown in the wider fellowship of the church, especially family members and friends."
 However, today, All Saints' Day and All Souls' Day have become conflated, and many Christians remember all the dead souls or "saints" on All Saints' Day.'
 The observance of All Souls' Day "was spread throughout Europe" by Saint Odilo of Cluny in the early 11th century.
-Like All Hallows' Eve and All Saints' Day, family members often attend mass and visit the graves of their deceased loved ones, placing flowers and lighted candles there.
+Like All Hallows' Eve and All Saints' Day (All Hallows' Day), family members often attend mass and visit the graves of their deceased loved ones, placing flowers and lighted candles there.
 In many Anglican / Episcopal, Evangelical Lutheran and Roman Catholic Christian services, an A.D.
 7th-century prayer The Office of the Dead is read out in churches on All Souls' Day."
 In England, a popular tradition associated with All Souls' Day is souling, in which "bands of children, or of poor men, went round to the houses of the well-to-do on Souling Day, as they called it, begging money, apples, ale, or doles of cake.
 In some parts specially baked cakes were prepared in readiness to give away; they were called soul-cakes."
 The individuals who go souling often chant rhymes as they go door to door; for example, an old saying goes: "A Soule-cake, a soule-cake, have mercy on all Christian souls for a soule-cake."
 Historically, in France, on All Souls' Day, "the burial fraternities were especially active in decorating the churchyard, and everywhere priests led a procession around the graveyard and blessed the graves."